He opened His mouth and began to teach them, saying,Matthew 5:2(NASB)

 Christ's Sermon on the Mount is interpreted by various groups differently.
 Some suggest that Jesus is setting out a message of salvation; live this way and you will be saved and go to heaven.
 Others identify it as the perfect way to live, if humanity is to bring in everlasting peace and prosperity onto the earth.

 Some suggest that this only applies to Christ's Jewish disciples during His pre-Cross ministry, while others suggest that this is to be the standard required during the 7-year Tribulation or Christ’s Millennial kingdom on earth.
 Some insist that these instructions are binding on the Church of today, while others refute this interpretation.

-Knowing that the message of salvation is: "Believe on the Lord Jesus Christ, and you will be saved," indicates that this 'Sermon on the Mount' is not addressed to unbelievers, but a message to those who believed in God and was actually delivered to Israel, during Christ's early ministry.
+Knowing that the message of salvation is: "Believe on the Lord Jesus Christ, and you will be saved," indicates that this 'Sermon on the Mount' is not addressed to unbelievers, but a message to those who are already believers in God.

 Christ's 'Sermon on the Mount' points out that sinful actions are conceived in the heart, and that a false 'righteousness' is hidden within man's fallen nature.
 It seems to be setting the stage to show that righteous living can only be achieved from a changed heart that has trusted in God for the forgiveness of sin – for only those who believe in Him are credited with righteousness.